valerioda/legend-plots/README.md

 Repo with all official plots ...

-In parallel to uploading the plot here, please also prepare a description of the plot on the dedicated Confluence page ...
+In parallel to uploading the plot here, plot description has to be added on Confluence ...

 ## LEGEND plot style: